 This article was original featured in IoT Now.

-In 2020, consumer electronics device manufacturers will continue to push eSIM technology to a much broader range of devices.
 Here’s what it is about this revolutionary technology that will force connectivity providers to wake up and act.

 eSIM growth will not be stopped